grafana/dataplane/docs/contract/timeseries.md

   </tr>
 </table>

-It should have the following properties: (Also see Shared Properties):
+It should have the following properties:

 - The first field of type Time is the time index of all the time series.
 - There should be only one Frame with the data type declaration.